daneelSoftware/first_prompt/README.md

 using [aisuite](https://github.com/andrewyng/aisuite) from [Andrew NG](https://github.com/andrewyng)

-First you need to onboard at : [OpenAI](https://platform.openai.com/) and [Anthropic](https://console.anthropic.com/) to get API_KEYs create your account and provision credits for the payload **You need both to submit a prompt**
+First you need to onboard at : [OpenAI](https://platform.openai.com/) or [Anthropic](https://console.anthropic.com/) to get API_KEYs create your account and provision credits for the payload **You need a valid API Key to submit a prompt**

 Runtime OS : Windows